fyemane/ELEX4618-Programs/README.md

 # ELEX 4618 Programs

-A collection of programs using the TM4C123G LaunchPad™ Evaluation Kit and the Educational BoosterPack MKII.
+A collection of object-oriented C++ programs with OpenCV and using the TM4C123G LaunchPad™ Evaluation Kit and the Educational BoosterPack MKII for embedded control

 ## Gallery